samsal81/TestAutomationEcommerceSite/README.md

-# TestAutomationEcommerceSite
+# Test Automation for an EcommerceSite
-This is a page object model framework I designed using selenium to automate testing on an e-commerce mock website
+This is a page object model framework I designed using selenium to automate testing on an e-commerce mock website.

 ## Usage
 To use this project you will need Eclipse IDE, Java JDK, Apache Maven.